Şehzade Mustafa (son of Suleiman the Magnificent): Safavid campaign

 From the army camp near Konya, Rüstem sent messengers to Suleiman, informing him that Mustafa was poised to take decisive action.
 To substantiate the claim, Rüstem allegedly had a replica of Mustafa’s seal crafted and orchestrated a fabricated letter to the Safavid ruler Tahmasp, proposing an alliance.
 Tahmasp's unwitting response was intercepted by Rüstem's men, who forwarded it, along with news of the rebellious atmosphere in the army camp, to Suleiman as evidence of Mustafa's treason.
 Ultimately, Rüstem succeeded, leading to his recall to Constantinople.
 Suleiman assumed command of the Ottoman forces.
 The delay, likely influenced by Suleiman's health and the logistical challenges of eastern campaigns, might have been strategic, planning a winter stay in Aleppo before engaging the Safavids in the ensuing spring and summer.
 Discussions between Suleiman and Rüstem on handling Mustafa could have contributed to the departure delay.

-Suleiman departed from his capital with Rüstem on 28 August 1553 with a splendid display, unfurling seven banners symbolising his authority over seven climes to counter rumours of his eldest son's potential ascension.
+Suleiman departed from Istanbul with Rüstem on 28 August 1553 with a splendid display, unfurling seven banners symbolising his authority over seven climes to counter rumours of his eldest son's potential ascension.
 Suleiman, marching east with a significant Ottoman force set camp near Ereğli, close to Konya.
 Seeking reassurance amid plots against him, Mustafa arrived near the army camp on 5 October for an audience with his father.
 Greeted warmly by officials and presented with gifts, Mustafa, aware of the delicate situation, hoped for a reconciliation during the audience.
 The positive reception to Mustafa indicated the cautious dynamics within the Ottoman family, recognising that refusal to attend the audience could be perceived as an act of rebellion.